AxiSEMunity/AxiSEM3D-further-examples/README.md

 ## Adding an example

-1. Create a new directory inside `/examples`
+1. Create a new directory inside `/examples` to contain your example
+2. Place all AxiSEM3D input inide a directory inside the directory you have created called /input (e.g. ./examples/my_new_example/input)
+3. Create a file called 'job_params.sh' inside the example directory to specify the number of cores and so on.
+4. Add some information to this file!

+It should now be possible to run this example with existing machinary.